Crude prices in key U.S., European markets scrape new lows as supply glut looms

 Key markets where producers and refiners trade oil were showing weak pricing for shipments not due to arrive until May, a signal that even as both U.S. and Brent crude benchmarks have slumped to the low $20s this month, the market may fall further.

-“Crude oil is getting severely discounted because the demand destruction is far outpacing the industry’s ability to find a place to put crude oil,” said Andy Lipow of Lipow Oil Associates.
+“Crude oil is getting severely discounted because the demand destruction is far outpacing the industry’s ability to find a place to put crude oil,” said Andy Lipow, of Lipow Oil Associates in Houston.
 “And the deeply discounted prices for May is showing that storage is rapidly filling up.”

 Refineries worldwide have started to shut units, with some closing outright, while major operators like India’s IOC have declared force majeure on crude purchases as they struggle with the sudden stoppage in demand due to the pandemic.